 Students are automatically assessed under the NS Loan Forgiveness Program when they graduate.
 Once we receive notice from your school that you have graduated, we'll assess your Forgiveness amount on any NS Student Loans you have received since August 2015.
-At the same time, we'll also check to see whether you may qualify for Debt Cap benefit for any NS Student Loans you received during the August 2011-July 2015 academic years as well as any other loans that might qualify for reduction under the Debt Reduction Program (for loans issued 2003-2008).
+At the same time, we'll also check to see whether you may qualify for Debt Cap benefit for any Nova Scotia Student Loans you received during the August 2011-July 2015 academic years as well as any other loans that might qualify for reduction under the Debt Reduction Program (for loans issued 2003-2008).

 Keep your address & contact information up to date!

 If we have trouble obtaining your graduation data from your school, we may need to contact you for proof of graduation in order to complete your assessment.